Avoid A Product Failure with These Expert Criteria for Idea Validation

 Evaluating existing market competition

-Learning from others' mistakes is certainly safer – and more profitable – for inventors.
-According to Nimi Kular, researching existing market competition gives a bigger picture of the actual state of the market you want to join.
+Learning from others' critical mistakes is certainly safer – and more profitable – for inventors.
+According to Nimi Kular, researching current solutions and market competition gives a bigger picture of the actual state of the market you want to join.

 “One way to make sure there is a healthy market to sell to is to look closely at your direct competition.
 Find out what they are doing and how it compares to what you are planning to do.”